 Use of registers in Product Specification development

-Of the registers included in the Geospatial Information Registry, Product Specification developers can expect to use the following the most for Product Specification development.
+Of the registers included in the Geospatial Information Registry, Product Specification developers can expect to make most use of the following for Product Specification development.

 Data Dictionary Register

 This register contains entries for types which can be included in feature catalogues.
 This register includes sub-registers for feature and information types, complex and simple attributes, enumerated values for both enumerations and codelists, feature and information associations and the roles used in associations, and a sub-register of units of measure.